RAFTING and HIKING the GRAND CANYON

 After Havasu, a different climactic zone, the Mojave Desert, is entered and continues to Lake Mead.
 Barrel cactus, ocotillo, and creosote bush are the predominant plant species.
 Tamarisk still lines the river banks.

 Camp: Fern Glen Canyon – mile 168.7, river right.
-A large beach just below the rapid downstream from the canyon.
+A large beach is just below the rapid downstream from the canyon.

 A large desert bighorn ram walked through the middle of camp just as we were loading the rafts.
 He paid little attention to us.
 I think he has done this before.